EOSLAB/testnet/README.md

-# EOSoCal Testnet
+# EOS.SOCAL Testnet

-This is Michael testing to see if he can add files.
+Files and process for launching the EOS.SOCAL local testnet.